bbelyeu/usfm-references/README.md

 * `valid_chapter_or_intro` - Ensures the passed string is either a valid USFM chapter or intro reference
 * `valid_usfm` - Ensures the passed string is a valid USFM reference (can be verse, chapter, or intro)
+* `valid_multi_usfm` - Ensures that the passed string is a valid set of USFM reference (can be verse, chapter, or intro)
 * `valid_verse` - Ensures the passed string is a valid USFM verse reference

 ## Development